Self-Supervised Video Object Segmentation by Motion-Aware Mask Propagation: Introduction

-Semi-supervised video object segmentation techniques fall into two categories: supervised and self-supervised.
-Supervised approaches \cite{STM,CFBI} use the rich annotation information in training data to learn the model achieving great success in video object segmentation.
-Despite their success, these methods are not attractive given their reliance on accurate pixel-level annotations for training (see Fig.~\ref{fig:1}), which are expensive to generate.
+Semi-supervised VOS techniques fall into two categories: supervised and self-supervised.
+Supervised approaches \cite{STM,CFBI} use rich annotation information from training data to learn the model achieving great success in VOS.
+However, these methods are unattractive given their reliance on accurate pixel-level annotations for training (see Fig.~\ref{fig:1}), which are expensive to generate.
 Moreover, supervised approaches struggle to maintain the same performance in the wild.
-In contrast, self-supervised approaches \cite{MAST,MuG} learn feature representations based on the intrinsic properties of the video frames, and thus do not require any annotations and can better generalize to unseen objects.
-Even though the motivations behind existing self-supervised methods are different, they share the same objective of learning to extract general feature representations and construct precise spatio-temporal correspondences to propagate the object masks in the video sequences.
-Exploiting the spatio-temporal coherence in videos, the pretext tasks of self-supervised methods can be designed to either minimize the reconstruction or prediction loss \cite{MAST} or maximize the temporal cycle-correspondence consistency \cite{MuG}.
+In contrast, self-supervised methods \cite{MuG,MAST} learn feature representations based on the intrinsic properties of the video frames, and thus do not require any annotations and can better generalize to unseen objects.
+Even though the motivations behind existing self-supervised methods are different, they share the same objective of learning to extract general feature representations and construct precise spatio-temporal correspondences to propagate the object masks in video sequences.
+Exploiting the spatio-temporal coherence in videos, the pretext tasks of self-supervised methods can be designed to either maximize the temporal cycle-correspondence consistency \cite{MuG} or minimize the reconstruction or prediction loss \cite{MAST}.
 Once trained, the models are able to extract general feature representations and build spatio-temporal correspondences between the reference and query frames.
-Therefore, the pixels in the query frames can be classified according to the mask labels of their corresponding region of interests (ROIs) in the reference frames.
-Despite the simplicity of the self-supervised methods, existing methods perform poorly in the case of fast motion and long-term matching scenarios.
+Therefore, pixels in the query frames can be classified according to the mask labels of their corresponding region of interests (ROI) in the reference frames.
+Despite their simplicity, existing self-supervised methods perform poorly in cases of fast motion and long-term matching scenarios.